thinktandem/thinktandem.io/src/content/articles/drupal8-views-ajax-alter.md

 We have a client that had a unique situation with one of their views exposed filters setup.
 We had a set of checkboxes with a set of corresponding images (that were checkboxes with images for labels) that could also be used in the form.
 One you pressed either the checkbox or the image, the reciprocating element was also was selected.
 Different flow, but it was quite interesting to set up.

 The form used an autosubmit via [AJAX](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX) as well.
 The issue I kept running into was after the first time you selected a checkbox or image, they didn't stay paired on subsequent clicks.
-After some digging, using the typical [Drupal.behavoir](https://www.drupal.org/docs/8/api/javascript-api/javascript-api-overview) based JavaScript wouldn't cut it in this scenario.
+After a little research, using the typical [Drupal.behavoir](https://www.drupal.org/docs/8/api/javascript-api/javascript-api-overview) based JavaScript wouldn't cut it in this scenario.
 The JS wouldn't fire again after each AJAX call from the view.
 I believe this was due to the DOM already having been loaded on initial page setup and the behavior not getting called when AJAX rebuild the page.

 The only way to remedy our dilemma was to have a [Drupal 8 AJAX prototype command](https://www.drupal.org/node/2019879) that can fire after each Views AJAX call.
-After some digging, I was able to accomplish with a combination of [Event Subscribers](https://www.drupal.org/docs/8/creating-custom-modules/subscribe-to-and-dispatch-events) and a [Command Interfaces](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Ajax%21CommandInterface.php/interface/CommandInterface/8.2.x).
+After some digging, I was able to accomplish this with a combination of [Event Subscribers](https://www.drupal.org/docs/8/creating-custom-modules/subscribe-to-and-dispatch-events) and a [Command Interfaces](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Ajax%21CommandInterface.php/interface/CommandInterface/8.2.x).
 Let me show you how I got it all to work.

 ## Setup the Event Subscriber Interface

 Event Subscribers are an extremely useful tool in Drupal 8.
-They can be used form a variety of situations like responding to [when a user logs in](https://www.drupal.org/forum/support/module-development-and-code-questions/2013-08-18/how-to-redirect-user-after-login-in#comment-12645463) or [altering data post migration](https://thinktandem.io/blog/2018/04/20/handling-post-migration-events-in-drupal-8/).
+They can be used for a variety of situations like responding to [when a user logs in](https://www.drupal.org/forum/support/module-development-and-code-questions/2013-08-18/how-to-redirect-user-after-login-in#comment-12645463) or [altering data post migration](https://thinktandem.io/blog/2018/04/20/handling-post-migration-events-in-drupal-8/).
 Always check your contrib modules to see if they define their own Events.
 It will definitely come in handy when you need to do some advanced winning.

 So, let's cut to the good stuffs.
 After a little trial and error mixed in with some Google-fu, I came up with the following Event Subscriber: